 NICE recommends in its guidance on ECT that, before you are offered ECT, doctors should consider:

 - the risks of general anaesthetic

 - possible adverse effects, especially memory loss

-- the risks of not having treatment
+- the risks of not having treatment.

-- pregnant women
+- currently pregnant

-- older people
+- an older person

-- show signs of serious adverse effects, such as memory loss
+- show signs of serious adverse effects, such as memory loss.

 - you and your doctors are sure that all other possible treatments have been tried

-This information was published in June 2016.
-We will revise it in 2019.
+This information was published in July 2019.
+We will revise it in 2022.